keyboard_arrow_up

 Spindles

-The “arms” of the rotational molding machine that are responsible for moving the molds between different stages.
-Spindles also spin on the horizontal and vertical axes to create a uniform filling within the mold.
+The rotating arms of a rotational molding machine, responsible for moving molds between different processing stages.
+These spindles spin along multiple axes to evenly distribute material within the mold.

 Thermal Stability